 The Department of Public Safety & Police provides the following news and information items to keep the campus community informed of public safety programs, events, community relations activities and other points of interest.

 AACC DPSP is looking for members of the campus community to join us to keep our campus safe.
 As an Auxilary Officer, you will be trained to perform personal safety escorts, foot patrols, traffic control and parking enforcement duties.
-For more information, contact Police Chief, Sean Kapfhammer at email@example.com or 410-777-2836.
+For information contact Police Chief, Sean Kapfhammer at email@example.com or 410-777-2836.

 AACC wants you to become a volunteer member of the Community Emergency Response Team (CERT).
 Learn important skills and help your college community.
 For more information, contact Police Chief, Sean Kapfhammer at firstname.lastname@example.org or 410-777-2836.